chrissitxt/chrissi-essentials/README.md

 ---

-**Please note:** This mod is Java Edition only and exclusively hosted on [Modrinth](https://modrinth.com/mod/chrissi-nightvision).
-The source code is available on [GitHub](https://github.com/chrissitxt/chrissi-nightvision) under the Unlicense.
+**Please note:** This resource pack is Java Edition only and exclusively hosted on [Modrinth](https://modrinth.com/mod/chrissi-essentials).
+The source code is available on [GitHub](https://github.com/chrissitxt/chrissi-essentials) under the Unlicense.
 If you'd like to get in touch, feel free to join my [Discord server](https://discord.gg/Qdk3TcDv6N).

 If you’d like to get in touch, feel free to join my [Discord server](https://discord.gg/Qdk3TcDv6N).